Broadband price rises: Retailers get stuck into 'tone deaf' Chorus

 Mid-June, Chorus said it would chip in $2 million to help cover bad debt.
 Retailers said that wasn't enough.
 With its new policy released overnight, Chorus did not budge on that figure.

-Chorus did reiterate its previously moves, however, including $5m in payments to its subcontractors to top up wage subsidies, and its role in providing free broadband to 50,000 students during the lockdown.
+Chorus did reiterate its previously moves, however, including $5m in payments to its subcontractors to top up wage subsidies, and its role in providing free broadband to 10,000 students for six months during the outbreak.

 This morning, 2degrees' corporate affairs chief Mat Bolland said, "2degrees is calling out Chorus' claims that is offering genuine industry support, given that its relief fund is timed to end before the actual impact of Covid 19 bad debt arises - anticipated when wage subsidies and mortgage holiday support cease in September."